fishfillet-krm/PlayerDataSync/README.md

 # PlayerDataSync

+> [!IMPORTANT]
+> **Notice:** This plugin is no longer officially supported and has been succeeded by [PlayerDataSyncReloaded](https://github.com/DerGamer009/PlayerDataSyncReloaded).
+Thank you for all your support!

 A comprehensive Bukkit/Spigot plugin for Minecraft **1.8 to 26.3** that synchronizes player data across multiple servers using MySQL, SQLite, or PostgreSQL databases.
 Perfect for multi-server networks with BungeeCord or Velocity.

 Player inventories, experience, health, achievements, economy balance, and more are stored in a shared database whenever they leave a server and restored when they join again.